sorawittTo/newbudget/replit.md

 ```
 Changelog:
 - July 07, 2025.
+Complete Neumorphism Design Implementation - System-wide redesign
+  * Completed comprehensive neumorphism conversion for all components
+  * Created ModernTravelCalculationTable with advanced neumorphism styling and global edit mode
+  * Updated SpecialAssistanceManager with full neumorphism design and NeumorphismInput components
+  * Created ModernWorkdayManager with advanced neumorphism styling and modern interface
+  * Converted all input elements throughout the system to use NeumorphismInput and NeumorphismSelect
+  * Updated all main components to use consistent neumorphism design patterns
+  * Enhanced UI with professional shadow effects, inset elements, and smooth transitions
+  * Integrated comprehensive statistics and metrics dashboard across all modules
+  * Added advanced edit functionality with intuitive user interactions
+  * Implemented consistent design language with soft shadows and rounded corners
+- July 07, 2025.
 Neumorphism Design Implementation - System-wide button conversion
   * Updated all buttons to use neumorphism design with soft shadows and inset effects
   * Converted Button.tsx to use neumorphism styling with proper hover and active states